HenryJBorthwick/rust-p2p-chat-and-file-sharing-application/context/assignment2-context.md

 **Bonus requirements**
 Implement peer discovery with a kademlia DHT and/or using hole punching.
-Create an advanced user interface using a library such as Ratatui https://github.com/ratatui-org/ratatui
+Create an advanced user interface using a library such as Ratatui https://github.com/ratatui-org/ratatui Another relevant feature you come up with that demonstrates either: A new aspect of the Rust language or new use of a Rust crate, or A feature of libp2p, not otherwise used.